Peter Stuyvesant: Expansion of the colony

 In the summer of 1655, he sailed down to the Delaware River with a fleet of seven vessels and about 300 men and took possession of the colony of New Sweden, which was renamed "New Amstel."
 In his absence, Pavonia and Staten Island were attacked by Native Americans on 15 September 1655 in what became known as the Peach War.

+c.
+1657 Stuyvesant built an executive mansion out of stone that was later renamed Whitehall by the English.
 In 1660, Stuyvesant was quoted as saying that "Nothing is of greater importance than the early instruction of youth."
 In 1661, New Amsterdam had one grammar school, two free elementary schools, and had licensed 28 schoolmasters.

 As director-general of New Netherland, Stuyvesant greatly increased the colony's involvement with slavery.
 During the late 1640s, authorities in the neighboring English colonies of Connecticut and Maryland encouraged New Netherland slaves to escape there, refusing to return them.
 In 1650, Stuyvesant threatened to offer freedom to Maryland slaves unless the colony stopped sheltering runaways from New Netherland.
 In 1657, the GWC's directors wrote to Stuyvesant, telling him that they were not going to be able to send him all the tradesmen that he requested and that he would have to use slaves as well.
 Although it is commonly thought that Stuyvesant was New Netherland's largest slaveholder, he only owned two slaves, purchasing them as part of the farm he bought from the GWC in 1651.